xorson/webcash_twinkle/README.md

 ## Installation

 1. Ensure you have lnd installed with key-send capability (set in ~/.lnd/lnd.conf) by adding `accept-keysend=true`.

 2. In case you don't have a full bitcoin node backend, you can still run lnd in neutrino mode, which requires minimal diskspace.
-Set the `--bitcoin.node` flag to neutrino, point the `--neutrino.addpeer` flag to faucet.lightning.community and grab the fees from https://nodes.lightning.computer/fees/v1/btc-fee-estimates.json using the `--fee-url` flag.
+Set the `--bitcoin.node` flag to `neutrino`, point the `--neutrino.addpeer` flag to `faucet.lightning.community` and grab the fees from https://nodes.lightning.computer/fees/v1/btc-fee-estimates.json using the `--fee-url` flag.

+    For example: <pre>lnd --bitcoin.active --bitcoin.mainnet --bitcoin.node=neutrino --neutrino.addpeer=faucet.lightning.community --feeurl https://nodes.lightning.computer/fees/v1/btc-fee-estimates.json</pre>

-3. Compile and install the gRPC dependencies (googleapis), lnd lightning.proto,and RPC modules for subservers.
-Visit the <a href="https://github.com/lightningnetwork/lnd/blob/master/docs/grpc/python.md"> official repository</a> for detailed installation instructions.
+3. Compile and install the gRPC dependencies (googleapis): lnd lightning.proto and RPC modules for subservers.
+These are 4 files called _lightning_pb2_grpc.py,  lightning_pb2.py, router_pb2_grpc.py,  router_pb2.py._

+    These dependencies allow us to use lnd via python, keep them in the same working directory.
+Visit the <a href="https://github.com/lightningnetwork/lnd/blob/master/docs/grpc/python.md"> official repository</a> for detailed instructions on how to generate them.

 4. Download the customised webcash library and keep it in your webcash twinkle folder.

 <b>Please note: The official webcash library will not work as its intended to be run from the cli.</b>